davidbwaikato/smokeandmirrors-gce-socketio/README.md

 GitHub project walks you through the steps needed to place an Apache Web Server running over https in front of this.

+The Walk-through has been broken down into various phases, each one serving as a useful checkpoint to ensure things are working out according to plan.

+  * First we get a VM up and running.
+  * Then we setup and access the NodeJS web server directly over port 3000 (which requires the VM to have a firewall rule added to open up that port).
+  * Next we add in a front-facing Apache web server running over _http_ (which means we don't need port 3000 left open)
+  * Finally, we upgrade the Apache web server so it operates over htttps (which means we can close port 80 used by _http_)

+The first 3 steps can be done using the IP of the GCE Virtual Machine that has been created.
+To undertake the final step, you need to have administration rights to a web domain where you can set up a DNS entry that maps the IP number of the GCE Virtual Machine into your web domain name.
+Having a qualified web domain name for your VM is a requirement for being issued an SSL certificate.

+The first step of the Walk-through is detailed in:

+  * 01-Baseline-GCE-VM.md